Where should you invest your money? This is one of the most popular questions for anyone new to the investment world.

 This is one of the conventional ways of investing which has been followed over thousands of years.
 This is a low risk and low return investment.
 The best part of investing in gold is that- it will always retain its face value.

 Moreover, it is easily acceptable and highly liquid.
-You can sell your gold jewelry, gold bar or gold coin to any of your neighbor jewelry shop.
+You can sell your gold jewellery, gold bar or gold coin to any of your neighbour jewellery shops.
 The only disadvantage of investing in physical gold is its safety.

-Nevertheless, after coming of GOLD ETFs, even this problem has been solved.
+Nevertheless, after the coming of GOLD ETFs, even this problem has been solved.